Header menu logo issie

 type ParamExpression =

-| PInt of ParamInt // Integer constant
+| PInt of ParamInt // Integer constant, of any size

 | PParameter of ParamName // Parameter reference